12 mind-blowing facts about the criminal justice system — and the best ways to fix it

 Almost half of staff, formerly incarcerated

-Dave’s Killer Bread, a bakery founded by the formerly incarcerated Dave Dahl, is now one of the top brands in the US, and it’s managed to do so while focusing on second-chance hiring, according to Genevieve Martin of the company’s DKB Foundation.
+Dave’s Killer Bread, a bakery founded by the formerly incarcerated Dave Dahl, has become one of the top brands in the US, and it’s managed to do so while focusing on second-chance hiring, according to Genevieve Martin of the company’s DKB Foundation.

 Now, its staff is regularly made up of between 30 and 40 per cent justice-impacted people.